 What do you need to know about Mini French Bulldog?

-Before making the final decision to own this dog, you have to find out how breeders ' do' these furry friends.
+Before deciding to own this dog, you must find out how breeders these furry friends are.
 If they are not raised properly, there are great chances that they will suffer from different health problems in the future.
 Unfortunately, some "breeders" only have one thing on their minds: how to make a lot of money.
-The more unique the dog, the more expensive it will be.
-That is why it is necessary that you always buy a dog from a trusted breeder who assures you of the health history of a dog and its origins.
+The more unique the dog, the more expensive he will be.
+That is why you must always buy a dog from a trusted breeder who assures you of the health history of a dog and its origins.
 It does not matter if you have a standard or Mini French Bulldog, it is highly desirable to pay for health insurance as they are prone to different health problems.
 It doesn't have to be a serious health problem.
 Your lovely bat pig may show allergy symptoms or some other type of minor health problem.

 Size of the Mini French Bulldog

 Mini French Bulldogs are slightly smaller than standard Frenchies and usually weigh 5 pounds.
 They may also have non-standard coat colors and different body proportions.
-In other words, the appearance of your mini frog dog will very much depend on the breed it has been crossed with.
+In other words, the appearance of your mini-frog dog will very much depend on the breed he has been crossed with.

 How is the Mini French Bulldog made?